-The above Chart tells us the following:
+The next Chart tells us the following:

-- From 1950 to early 1970s, Gold Exports represented around 30-35% of Total Exports. - By the time the Gold price peaked in 1981, Total Exports had increased more than 7 times and Gold Exports by more than 11 times, making up 45% of Total Exports! - Since the mid-1980s, Total Exports have steadily increased in Rand terms until the global economic crisis.
+- By the time the Gold price peaked in 1981, Total Exports had increased more than 7 times and Gold Exports by more than 11 times, making up 45% of Total Exports! - Since the mid-1980s, Total Exports have steadily increased in Rand terms until the global economic crisis.

-Over this period, of concern, Gold Exports have steadily decreased to an average of just 6.9% of Total Exports the past 6 years - and this, despite the Gold price (in Dollars) having more than trebled in price!
+Over this same period, of concern, Gold Exports steadily decreased to 6% in 2008 - and this, despite the Gold price (in Dollars) having more than trebled in price!